 The basic purpose of the roll cage is to protect the occupant in case of a rollover or a collision.
 These rules apply to all classes, unless otherwise superseded by the class rules.
 Vehicles homologated by, or built to the specifications of FIA Group N, FIA Group C, JAF, SCCA, IMSA, and Grand AM, must conform to these rules, or may conform to their respective current class rules for roll cage requirements for guest groups and special events.
 Any vehicle that does not conform to the GTA cage rules, yet conforms to cage rules of another recognized sanctioning body (SCCA, IMSA, Grand Am, etc.), that wishes to compete in GTA events on a regular basis, may be ordered to make modifications within a time frame specified by the Race Director and approved by the Regional Director.
 Note-It is the responsibility of the driver to furnish a copy of any non-GTA rules applicable to his/her vehicle.

 Chassis stiffening is a side benefit of a good roll cage system, but it is not the intent of these rules.
-Parts of the cage deemed by the GTA Chief Technical Director, to serve no practical purpose other than chassis stiffening may be considered in violation of the intent of these rules.
-(Note: Some class rules allow for chassis stiffening.)
+Parts of the cage deemed by the GTA Chief Technical Director, to serve no practical purpose other than chassis stiffening in Enthusiast and Street is in violation of class rules.
 The GTA Chief Technical Director may order the removal of said parts, or require that the vehicle owner redesign, reconstruct, and re-certify the roll cage if warranted.
 The removal or redesign of the cage, whole or in part, to comply with these rules, does not imply that penalties will not be issued for violating the intent of these rules.

 The cage may be removable or may be permanently welded, or any combination thereof, providing that all aspects of the cage meet these rules.